256dpi/fire/README.md

 The `coal` package offers the following advanced features:

 - [`Stream`](https://godoc.org/github.com/256dpi/fire/coal#Stream) uses MongoDB change streams to provide an event source of created, updated and deleted models.
-- [`Reconcile`](https://godoc.org/github.com/256dpi/fire/coal#Reconcile) uses streams to provide an simple API to synchronize a collection of models.
+- [`Reconcile`](https://godoc.org/github.com/256dpi/fire/coal#Reconcile) uses streams to provide a simple API to synchronize a collection of models.
 - [`Catalog`](https://godoc.org/github.com/256dpi/fire/coal#Catalog) serves as a registry for models and indexes and allows the rendering of and ERD using `graphviz`.
 - Various helpers to DRY up the code.